olanti-p/Cataclysm-TLG/README.md

 #### Is there a tutorial?

-Yes, you can find the tutorial in the **Special** menu at the main menu (be aware that due to many code changes the tutorial may not function).
+Yes, you can find the tutorial in the **Special** menu at the main menu.
 You can also access documentation in-game via the `?` key.

 #### How can I change the key bindings?